sandyjernigan/Sprint-Challenge-Authentication/questions.md

 > One of the features of `bcrypt` is that you can use `accumulative hashing rounds`.
 This rehashes the password multiple times, therefore taking longer to process.
 It does increase the time to login, but also increases the time it takes for a hacker to attempt to try multiple passwords.
 Therefore things such as Rainbow Table Attacks would take longer to test different passwords attempting to reverse hash.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+> JSON Web Token consist of: a Header, a Payload, and a Signature

+> - Header: declares the type and the hashing algorithm to use.
+> - Payload: this is the bulk of the token including the content such as issuer of the token, subject of the token, expiration, etc.
+> - Signature: this is a hash of the header, payload, and secret.